Regateiro/ATBCrafter/README.md

 `Example:` /ifiq 6

 Checks if "Inner Quiet" is at N or more stacks and any following commands are only executed if true.
+Note that the application only detects a successful Inner Quiet stack increase when the quality of the craft increases for some actions (like Hasty Touch).
+If quality is already at maximum it will not work properly.

 Nested action branching commands are supported.